RobisonTorres/Java_JSON/README.md

 # Stock Management System - Java

 ## Intro

-This project provides a Stock Management System, allowing users to perform CRUD operations on stock items present in json file.
+This project features a basic Stock Management System, enabling users to perform CRUD operations on stock items stored in a JSON file.
+The primary goal of this project is to demonstrate the use of Java for handling JSON data.

 ## Features